SKIN CARE FOR OIL, SENSITIVE, DIGHT, TURRY SKIN: OSPT

 PA (Protection Factor of UVA) or PPD (Persistent Pigment Darkening)

-• Measure a product's ability to filter out UVA rays
+- Measure the ability of a product to filter UVA ultraviolet rays

 Many sunscreen products originating in the US and UK do not have PA, nor PPD, instead the word Broad Spectrum (broad spectrum sunscreen).